Testing Advice

 Students do not have to register for or pay for either practice test opportunity.

-We handle that at a school level.
+Our Test Administrator, Kristen Gray, handles that at a school level.

 ACT/SAT